cadia-lvl/SoftwareDevelopmentGuidelines/readme.md

 ## Continuous integration

-When **working on a project with others** and preferably while working alone, we recommend **Github Actions for continuous integration**.
+When **working on a project with others** and preferably while working alone, you should use a CI system.
+We recommend **Github Actions** for this.

 ### What is Continuous integration?
 Continuous integration is a way to **build software (compile), automatically run [tests](#testing), [lint and check documentation](#linting) and alert developers when something is wrong**.